Looking for some awesome Asana alternatives?

-In addition to basic formatting, you can also create heading hierarchies, choose font colors and sizes, embed images and URLs, and much more.
-Use shortcuts or buttons – whichever you prefer!
+In addition to basic formatting, you can also create heading hierarchies, choose font colors and sizes, embed images, URLs, and add emojis to your 💗’s content.

 Explaining tasks clearly has never been simpler.
 And by the way, rich editing is also a lot more fun than the plain text option!

 Tired of looking for the same tasks or project statuses over and over?

 If only you could play Marco Polo with your tasks!

 Filter your task list by priority, due date, custom field, and more, and then save that view to return to it again and again.

 With Asana, you can save filters for List, Board, Timeline and Calendar views.
 With ClickUp, you can save your filters for any view!

 In ClickUp, you can apply the same saved filters to all of your views, from List to Map and beyond!
 You can save any filter as a template and apply it to any view of your choosing.

 If you’re tracking time on your tasks for a manager or for a client, you’ll have to use an extra integration in Asana.

 With no native time tracking, you must upload and install another plug-in, giving your team another team to use.
 Your whole team may not use the same tool.